Farama-Foundation/gymnasium-env-template/README.md

 - Fork this repository
 - Clone your fork
 - Set up pre-commit via `pre-commit install`
+- Install the packages with `pip install -e .`
 - Check you files manually with `pre-commit run -a`

 PRs may require accompanying PRs in [the documentation repo](https://github.com/Farama-Foundation/Gymnasium/tree/main/docs).